 If you unfamiliar with Tripp and Tyler, they “are a sketch comedy duo most known for their hilarious and viral YouTube video” commercials (website link).
 Leadercast, a business leadership event and information company, “commissioned the comedy duo of Tripp & Tyler to create this hilarious take on a conference call in real life” (blog link).

-To more effective, the commercial should transition and make it abundantly clear the connection between the good natured fun of mocking the conference call and the annual event, which Tripp has hosted for the past five years.
+To be more effective, the commercial should transition and make it abundantly clear the connection between the good-natured fun of mocking the conference call and the annual event, which Tripp has hosted for the past five years.

 One sentence.
 Just one sentence would have made it clear.
 I was confused.
 As such, I clicked on the Leadercast website link, and explored.
 Did I do what the Leadercast marketing team wanted me to do?
 Nope.
 It has to be more than just clicking a link.
 It has to be more than just going viral (5,246,688 views in ~3 weeks).
 It has to be about generating action, generating action by your target audiences with the information provided–a call, a request, an email, a signup, something.